'Amakihi with debilitating pox lesion on foot. Photo courtesy of U.S. Geological Survey

 Aside from working on ways to directly control disease and/or mosquitoes, maintaining and protecting high-elevation disease-free habitats is of critical importance.
 The biggest threat to these refugia may be climate change.
 Restoring deforested, high elevation lands is extremely important.

-There is now evidence that Hawai’i ‘Amakihis are evolving disease resistance.
+There is now evidence that Hawai'i 'Amakihis are evolving disease resistance and/or tolerance.
 This species is now being found in low elevation areas that have mosquitoes and disease.
 These low-elevation forests may serve as important grounds for coevolution of native birds with disease.
 Therefore, the protection of native forests from sea-level to tree line is extremely important for the future survival of native birds.
+MFBRP has been working with partners on a project about disease resistance in 'Amakihi.

 The continued viability of our native forest birds depends on preservation of their habitat, vector eradication, public outreach and education, vigilance in anticipation of future diseases or population declines, continued research on the native birds and their habitat, and continued laboratory research into innovative disease control methods.